Tyrone Mitchell: Biography

 Tyrone Mitchell was born to Lee Charles (1931–1978) and Annie Lee Mitchell (1930–1978) in Montgomery County, Alabama.
 He grew up in a South Central Los Angeles residence that was later razed to build the 49th Street Elementary School.

 Mitchell and his family were members of the Peoples Temple led by Jim Jones.
 In 1977, Mitchell's parents and siblings followed Jones to the Temple's Jonestown settlement in Guyana, leaving Mitchell behind in Los Angeles; both parents, four sisters and a brother perished in the mass murder-suicide that took place at Jonestown on November 18, 1978.
 According to Mitchell's fiancée, a 29-year-old Temple member named Marylou Hill, he suffered a nervous breakdown as a result of the deaths of his family.

 Mitchell returned to his old neighborhood in Los Angeles, and moved with Hill into a white, two-story Victorian house at 730 East 50th Street, just 50 feet away from the school that now stood on the property where his childhood home had been.
 The house bore a crudely lettered sign reading "God's Love" and commanded a sweeping view of the school playground.
 Mitchell developed a reputation in the neighborhood for his irrational behavior and his abuse of drugs such as PCP, the latter of which Hill vehemently disputed.

 On December 5, 1979, about a year after his return, Mitchell was arrested at his home following a dispute with his uncle and landlord, Willie Lee Mitchell, about who would relight the pilot light on a water heater.
 Reportedly, Mitchell's uncle had threatened to arm himself during the dispute, and Tyrone, in turn, fired three shots from a .30-caliber rifle into the air before police arrived.
 Two months later he was convicted of a misdemeanor charge of discharging a firearm within city limits, fined $200 and placed on two years' probation.

 Hill said that Mitchell kept a "high-powered rifle" in the house and, by 1984, occasionally fired it at the sky.
 According to neighbors, in February 1984 he regularly fired at airliners passing overhead, which were landing at Los Angeles International Airport.
 These incidents were not reported to police out of fear.
 In an incident on February 11, one of Mitchell's uncles reported to police that Mitchell had pointed a machine gun at him.
-No weapon was confiscated, no arrest made, and the matter was turned over to the city attorney.
+No weapon was confiscated, no arrest was made, and the matter was turned over to the city attorney.

 Mitchell was a student at California State University, Long Beach, for several years, where he attended a variety of classes.
 He did not hold a job.
 Hill, his fiancée, worked as a preschool teacher.
 Mitchell wanted to marry Hill right away, but she wanted to wait until their financial situation improved.